input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 ##### Setting the partner chain parameters

-The wizard asks for the chain ID, informing you that the pair (governance authority, chain id) identifies a partner chain.
-It has to be unique, and allowable values are in the range of [0; 65535].
-The chain config field `chain_parameters.chain_id` is used as default (and target value).
-0 is the default.
+The wizard asks for the genesis utxo that identifies a partner chain.

 ##### Storing the main chain configuration